s8vri/Zipfs-Law-and-Random-Text-Generation/README.md

-# Zipfs Law
+### Zipfs Law

+This is the first assignment from the **computational linguistics** lecture at **Saarland University** during the **WS 2021/21**.
 In this exercise Zipf's law has been implemented and verified.
 Zipf's Law states that when words are ranked by their frequency, the frequency of a particular observation is inversely proportional to its rank.
 For each corpus a list of unique words was computed and sorted by descending frequency.
 Matplotlib was used to plot the frequency curves for the corpora, one plot with linear axes and another one with log-log axes.

 *Data sets:*